What is Deferred Tax?

-The term “Deferred Tax Expense” refers to the income tax effect on a balance sheet arising out of difference taxable income calculated on the basis of company’s accounting method and the accounting income calculated on the basis of tax laws.
-Further, it can also be termed as the income tax effect due to timing differences – temporary or permanent, which is basically taxes that are deferred.
+The term “Deferred Tax Expense” refers to the income tax effect on a balance sheet arising out of difference taxable income calculated based on the company’s accounting method and the accounting income calculated based on tax laws.
+Further, it can also be termed as the income tax effect due to timing differences – temporary or permanent, which is taxes that are deferred.

 #1 – Deferred Tax Asset (DTA)